 LIONS OF THE UK

-As one of the world's most iconic animals the lion was quick to become a popular and seemingly permanent addition to any zoological garden in Menagerie.
+As one of the world's most iconic animals the lion was quick to become a popular and seemingly permanent addition to any zoological garden or Menagerie.
 Awe-inspiring and ferocious the public appetite endured through years of wild animal capture replacing any of the lions that may have been lost in the early stages of these collections.

+The first major zoo revolution was set all around lions.
+Everyone sees the 'Safari Park' as different from zoos and for lions they offered a very unique opportunity, to keep them in larger groups than had ever been seen in zoos before.
 All Safari Park lions descend from 'Chipperfield Lions'.
 These lions were brought into the country by Jimmy Chipperfield from all over the World, and were used to fill his first three Safari Parks in the UK, Longleat, Woburn and Blair Drummond in the late 1960's/early 70's when they were founded.
 A fantastic account of how this all happened is found on the old Glasgow Zoo website where the following extract came from...

 "In the late 60s everything changed.
 Longleat, the first UK safari park, opened in 1969.
 Overnight, there was a requirement for large numbers of good-looking lions.
 "I was not happy with the existing zoo lions; many were clearly very inbred," Jimmy Chipperfield told me (pers. com.
 1974).
 "We imported several groups, from Uganda in particular.
 Within a short time I was able to identify accurately any UK lion because ours were distinctly different from the original UK zoo ones, which tended, amongst other things, to have longer heads," he continued.
 This sort of observation and captive breeding are not 'scientific' as we know it today, but traditional 'stockmanship'."